bonsai-rx/docs/articles/documentation-docfx.md

 }
 ```

-3) Add the `overwrite` attribute to enable [individual operator articles](./documentation-style-guide.md) stored in the `apidocs` folder to be included in articles and API docs.
+3) Add the `overwrite` attribute to enable [individual operator articles](./documentation-style-guide.md) stored in the `apidoc` folder to be included in articles and API docs.

 ```json
 "build": {